woossi0/suite/docs/usermanual/source/install/windows/tomcat/install.rst

       Server Status Data directory

    .. note:: If the data directory is incorrectly located in :file:`webapps/geoserver/data` the ``GEOSERVER_DATA_DIR`` setting has not taken effect.
-Double check the java options, and that the service has restarted to correct.
+Double check the :file:`geoserver.xml` file, and confirm that the service has restarted.

 Suite Documentation Install
 ---------------------------